 She was captured about nine monhts ago, in obedience to an order sent to India by Mr. Reiche for one of her kind.
-A tiger track was found in the jungle leading to the reedy banks of a river. pit about twenty feet deep was dug in the path and covered over with branches of trees and brushwood.
+A tiger track was found in the jungle leading to the reedy banks of a river.
+A pit about twenty feet deep was dug in the path and covered over with branches of trees and brushwood.
 The natives then concealed themselves, and at night the tigress, going down to the water, crashed through the covering, and lay, half stunned and wholly helpless, at the bottom of the pit.
 She was allowed to lie there for a week.
-The mouth of the pit was again closed, and for seven days she lived in darkness, without food or water.
-Such treatment very often kills a tiger, but it is the only known mode of reducing them from the savage frenzy succeding their capture to anything like
+The mouth of the pit was again closed, and for seven days he lived in darkness, without food or water.
+Such treatment very often kills a tiger, but it is the only known mode of reducing them from the savage frenzy succeding their capture to anything like submission

 When at last the coverings were again removed, the then un-named Fanny was found to be anything but subdued.
-She vas, however, weak, and her furious bounds to reach the mouth of the pit were short at first, and grew shorter with every effort.
-Then the natives began to angle for her.
-It was hard and dangerous fishing, but slowly noose after noose was dropped around her body, her forelegs were drawn tightly to her sides, and she was pulled up at last, firmly bound and powerless.
-Other cords were thrown around her, and with her feet in the air and her back down, she was lashed to bamboo poles and carried by a score of men to a place of embarkation.
-She had very little life left in her when she was put on board ship and dispatched to Ger-
+She was, however, weak, and her furious bounds to reach the mouth of the pit are made very apparent to the traveler. were short at first, and grew shorter with The curtained partition in the corner every effort.
+Then the natives began to bamboo poles and carried by a score of natural mode of gaining its food.
+Then put on board ship and dispatched to Ger-

-When she landed in Europe, however, she had quite recovered, and Mr. Reiche, who is living in Germany, was delighted with her appearance, He gave her the name of Fanny, and secured her passage to America.
-She is now worth perhaps
+When she landed in Europe, however who is living in Germany, was delighted with her appearance.
+He gave her the name of Fanny, and secured her passage \$3,500 .- New York Sun.